succinctlabs/sp1/book/writing-programs/inputs-and-outputs.md

 In real world applications of zero-knowledge proofs, you almost always want to verify your proof in the context of some inputs and outputs.
 For example:

 - **Rollups**: Given a list of transactions, prove the new state of the blockchain.
-- **Coprocessors**: Given a block header, prove the historical state of some storage slot inside a smart contract.
+- **Coprocessors**: Given a block header, prove the historical state of some storage slots inside a smart contract.
 - **Attested Images**: Given a signed image, prove that you made a restricted set of image transformations.

 In this section, we cover how you pass inputs and outputs to the zkVM and create new types that support serialization.